PrivateAIM/node-keycloak-autosetup/k8s/README.md

 ## Configure realm and clients

-The [Keycloak deployment file](keycloak-deployment.yaml) contains a config map which sets up initial access credentials, the default realm and clients.
+The [Keycloak deployment file](keycloak-deployment.yaml) contains secrets which ses up initial access credentials, the default realm and clients.
-Applying the deployment will spawn two pods: one running Keycloak and one using the Keycloak Admin CLI to configure Keycloak before sleeping indefinitely.
+Applying the deployment will spawn an init container which generates a realm file and puts it in the main container's import directory.

 To change the admin credentials, modify `kc_admin_username` and `kc_admin_username`.
 To change the default realm name, modify `kc_init_realm_name`.